7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

-### Migrating Funds from Divi Mobile Wallet to Original Desktop Wallet
+### Migrating Imported Funds from Divi Wallet Mobile to the Original Divi Desktop Wallet

 ---